 Different activities involve different levels of risk.
 Some travel insurance policies will automatically cover some holiday activities such as bungee jumping, riding a motorcycle or moped and snorkelling.
 However there are activities which may not be automatically covered due to their higher risk, such as skiing or snowboarding, quad biking and scuba diving to 30 metres.
 If you are planning on doing higher risk activities, you may need to pay an extra premium.

 Older travellers are generally found to be more likely to make a claim from an incident while travelling.
 The cost of these claims can also be more expensive due to their severity.
 For example, Fast Cover found that half of their top ten highest claims pay-outs were from travellers over 70 years old.
-The highest claim, for over $190,000, was made by an elderly woman who injured her spine after falling out of bed while her cruise sailed through rough seas.
+The highest claim, for over $190,000, was made by an elderly woman who injured her back after falling out of bed while on a cruise.~

 Pre-existing medical conditions

 If you have a pre-existing medical condition (this can include a medical condition you’ve been diagnosed with, being treated for, had surgery for, or simply be a condition which is symptomatic or which you are experiencing complications of) a travel insurer may either automatically provide cover for the condition, not provide cover for the condition, or provide cover for the condition if you pay an additional premium.